sjdv1982/seamless/conda/README.md

 2. Update the version number in `*/meta.yaml`.
 Git commit and tag.

 3. From here, launch `conda build seamless-cli` and/or `conda build seamless-cli-devel` .
 Note the output file (.tar.bz2).
+If you forget it, run `conda build seamless-cli --output`

 4. Upload to anaconda:
 ```